 Reflections on My New Tango Home

-I dance with most of the women here regularly, though there are a few I’ve never danced with - not because I don’t want to, but because they haven’t shown any interest.
+I regularly dance with most of the women here, though there are a few I haven’t danced with—not because I don’t want to, but because they haven’t shown any interest.
 My rule is simple: I only dance with women who are friendly and open to dancing with me.
-If someone never acknowledges me or avoids eye contact, I don’t ask them to dance.
-I’m not sure why these few women seem so aloof.
-Is it that their standards are extremely high?
-Is it that they only dance with their regular partners?
-Is it that they think inviting people to dance is men’s business?
-I prefer not to assume the worst because most people, I believe, are good people.
-The likely explanation I'd like to think of is that they are socially unconfident or lack cabeceo skills.
-But I have my principles, and I never lack for partners, so I still haven’t danced with them (see Tango Etiquette: Eye Contact, Talking, Clique and Hierarchy).
+If someone acts dismissive, I don’t ask them to dance.
+I’m not entirely sure why some women seem aloof.
+Do they have very high standards?
+Do they only dance with fixed partners?
+Do they think that invitations are only a man’s job?
+I prefer not to assume the worst because I believe most people are genuinely kind.
+One possible explanation is that they are socially inexperienced or lack cabeceo skills.
+Regardless, I have my principles, and since I’m not lacking partners, I haven’t danced with them yet (see Tango Etiquette: Eye Contact, Talking, Clique and Hierarchy).

-To me, a good milonga needs three essentials: an amicable atmosphere, experienced dancers, and good music.
-There are several DJs playing music here, mostly classic tango hits from the Golden Age.
-Except for a few who have unique tastes that don't always match my preferences, most DJs keep a good balance in their selections.
-I’m generally satisfied with the music here, though the selection quality could still improve to make this milonga even better.
-It’s not about novelty; it’s about choosing tracks that are great to dance to.
-The more classic and familiar the music, the better - this is similar to playing the piano, where well-loved pieces often resonate best with the players and the audience.
-I don't understand why Pugliese is rarely played here.
-Considering that most people here are experienced dancers, adding more Pugliese might be a nice touch (see My Two Cents on Music Selection).
+To me, a good milonga requires three essentials: an amicable atmosphere, experienced dancers, and good music.
+There are several DJs here who mostly play classic tango hits from the Golden Age.
+While a few have unique tastes that don’t always align with mine, most DJs strike a good balance in their selections.
+Overall, I’m satisfied with the music here, though I think the selection quality could still improve to make this milonga even better.
+It’s not about novelty—it’s about choosing tracks that are great for dancing.
+The more classic and familiar the music, the better—this is akin to playing musical instruments, where well-loved pieces often resonate best with both players and listeners.
+I don’t understand why Pugliese is rarely played here.
+Considering most dancers here are experienced, adding more Pugliese might be a thoughtful touch (see My Two Cents on Music Selection).

 October 10, 2024